ezpasss/DS-340w-Smurf-Detection/README.md

 3.  **Scripts:** Ensure `Full.py` is in that same folder.

 ### 3. Running the Code

+**Performance Note:** This code can be computationally intensive and may require significant processing time depending on your hardware specifications.
+Please ensure your system has adequate resources available before execution.

 Once your folder contains the models, scripts, and the two `.npy` data files, execute the application:

 ```bash